ian-cho/data-prep-kit/transforms/language/gneissweb_classification/README.md

-  --gcls_content_column_name GCLS_CONTENT_COLUMN_NAME   A name of the column containing documents --gcls_output_lable_column_name GCLS_OUTPUT_LABEL_COLUMN_NAME   Column name to store classification results --gcls_output_score_column_name GCLS_OUTPUT_SCORE_COLUMN_NAME   Column name to store the score of prediction
+  --gcls_content_column_name GCLS_CONTENT_COLUMN_NAME   A name of the column containing documents --gcls_output_lable_column_name GCLS_OUTPUT_LABEL_COLUMN_NAME   Column name to store classification results --gcls_output_score_column_name GCLS_OUTPUT_SCORE_COLUMN_NAME   Column name to store the score of prediction --gcls_n_processes NUMBER_OF_PROCESSES   number of processes, an integer value.
+Larger value will give a better throughput in compensation for memory consumption
 ```
 These correspond to the configuration keys described above.